huhsame/dwxr/draft.md

 ---

-###
+### update object data on pubside - subside
+//- sub side 랑 pub side랑 두개를 나눠섯 생각해야한다 ?
-In order to synchronize base data with every peer,
+In order to synchronize base data in peers, it should be changed in data state.
-In order to compose 3D scene using webXR like A-Frame,
-### cases by HCI types - object data 만 ㅋ
-The proposed method classifies independent two sides on single peer because **a peer is both a publisher and subscriber**.
-_(figure)_
-Behaviors to change data state are publish-side and behaviors to apply updated data to application state or rendering state are subscribe-side.
+To change base data in data state lets DDB publish it to other peers.
+After publishing, peers get a event which notices update of base data.
+Subscribers listen this event and update their 3D scene by updated base data respectively.
+In this paper, we propose classifying independent two sides which is publish side and subscribe side.
+Figure n shows an overview of the proposed designing method for webxr with ddb.

 #### pub-side

-In publish side, data state is changed from three ways which are data state, application state, and scene graph state.
+On publish side, data state is changed from three ways which are data state, application state, and scene graph state, as shown in Figure n(a).
+Human-computer interactions in webxr can be sorted by perspective of which state is changed

+#### sub-side
+on the other hand, figure n(b) shows that updated base data in data state applies to application state or scene graph state on subscribe side.